-The Library adopts an annual budget for all funds.
+The Library adopts an annual budget for all funds except the working cash fund.
 A budgetary comparison statement has been provided for the General Fund and major special revenue funds to demonstrate compliance with the budget.

 GOVERNMENT-WIDE FINANCIAL ANALYSIS